tofuyong/tofuyong.github.io/_posts/2023-07-20-swift-part-one-swift-basics copy.markdown

 needCoffee.toggle() // toggles the value of needCoffee from 'true' to 'false'
 {% endhighlight swift %}

 <p><b>6.
-Functions can have default parameters</b></p>
-In the example below, the quantity parameter has a default value 1.
-If unspecified, the function assumes a quantity of 1.
+The Nil Coalescing Operator</b></p>
+Swift's nil coalescing operator denoted by ?? is a handy way to unwrap an optional.
+We can use it to get a value out of the optional no matter what.
+An example of how it can be used:

 {% highlight swift %}
-func orderCoffee(_ coffeeType: String, _ quantity: Int = 1) {
-    print("Preparing \(quantity) cup(s) of \(coffeeType)...")
-    // Add code to prepare the coffee here print("Your \(coffeeType) is ready!")
-}

-orderCoffee("Cappuccino") // Ordering 1 cup of Cappuccino
-orderCoffee("Latte", 2) // Ordering 2 cups of Latte
+var optionalInt: Int? = nil
+var mustHaveResult = optionalInt ??
+0
+print(mustHaveResult) // Prints 0 if the optional has no value
 {% endhighlight swift %}

 <p><b>7.
 Countable Ranges</b></p>
 Countable Ranges represent a sequence of <b>countable integers</b>.
-There are two types of Countable Ranges - open and half-open.
+There are two types of Countable Ranges, open and half-open.
 One thing to remember is that ranges must always be increasing.

 {% highlight swift %}
 // Countable closed range